roman-milk/roman-milk.github.io/the-next-one.md

+===

- ****** The Next One Ch.
-07 ****** byJust_Plain_Bob© I came home from work to find Sarah sitting at the kitchen table drinking a beer.
+I came home from work to find Sarah sitting at the kitchen table drinking a beer.
 That alone told me something was up because she was normally a wine drinker.
 I bent down to kiss her and she jerked her head away and said:

  "Don't you dare touch me you fucking asshole."